dendronhq/dendron-site/vault/dendron.faq.md

 This allows you to quickly reference anything within your hierarchy because they all have the same shape.
 It also helps with understanding a topic - I (Kevin, Dendron author) find my schema for a domain tends to reflect my mental model for said domain as well.

 For example, I'm using nodejs and need to access a file.
 I have no idea what the builtin/recommended library for file access is.
 Instead of having to dig up [fs-extra](https://www.npmjs.com/package/fs-extra), i can navigate to `l.node.file` and see my notes on the best way to work with files.
 You can replace node with any other programming language. now i have a general way of referencing file access for all languages without needing to remember the specific implementation detail of any of them.

+## Finding Notes

+### Can I do filter by the metadata in Dendron?

+Metadata is currently under utilized because we don't have a built in way of easily querying by it.
+We currently have [this issue](https://github.com/dendronhq/dendron/issues/152) tracking the progress of advanced query work.

+In the future, we want to support:
+- querying by custom frontmatter attributes: https://github.com/dendronhq/dendron/issues/152
+- query by attributes with logical operators: https://github.com/dendronhq/dendron/issues/159

+We also want to support some subset of the queries as note references so that the results can be included in page.

 ## Other